cyborghound/cyborghound.github.io/_posts/2024-09-21-oauth-code-flow-pkce.md

 password = "<PASSWORD>"
 redirect_uri = "http://localhost/foobar"
 ```
 Defining key variables, including the authorization server URL, client ID, user credentials, and the redirect URI used in the OAuth flow.
-Remember to replace the placeholders (<YOUR_URL>, <YOUR_REALM>, <CLIENT_ID>, <USERNAME>, <PASSWORD>) with your actual values when implementing this script.
+Remember to replace the placeholders (YOUR_URL, YOUR_REALM, CLIENT_ID, USERNAME, PASSWORD) with your actual values when implementing this script.

 ```python
 code_verifier = base64.urlsafe_b64encode(os.urandom(40)).decode('utf-8')